8 Reasons Why LG Dryer Not Heating Up – Let’s Fix It

 If your LG dryer isn’t heating up, check the igniter.
 Igniters use heat to ignite the gas in the burner assembly (which then creates hot air).
 If the igniter is not working, the gas will not ignite, and the dryer will not turn on.
 LG dryers have an electrical component called an igniter that helps the machine heat up.
 If it doesn’t work, the dryer may be useless.

-See also 7 Reasons Why Dryer Shutting Off After A Few Minutes - Let's Fix It
+See also Why Is My Dryer Not Spinning?
+[SOLVED] - Let's Fix It

 Inspecting the igniter with a multimeter confirms whether or not it is working properly.
 If there’s no continuity present between two points on the elect resistor, replace it with a new one to heal your LG dryer and fix this dryer model that does not warm up.